-The Oxfordshire Strategic Housing Market Assessment Summary – Key Findings on Housing Need, March 2014 is now available.We have summarised the key points as they affect us:
+The Oxfordshire Strategic Housing Market Assessment Summary – Key Findings on Housing Need, March 2014 is available.

 Government guidance and advice is explicit that the SHMA itself must not apply constraints to the overall assessment of need, such as environmental constraints or issues related to congestion and local infrastructure.
 This does not mean that these issues are not important.
 They are very relevant issues in considering how much development can be sustainably accommodated and where new development should be located.
 These considerations are taken into account in the preparation of the local plan itself, in drawing together various evidence and testing development options as the local plan is prepared.

 But, in practice, if your local plan don't allocate enough land for the entire Objectively Assessed Need a planning Inspector will reject the plan.